alvr-org/ALVR/wiki/Troubleshooting.md

 Here is some advice for issues that can come up even though you don't see any error popup from ALVR.

-ALVR on the headset stuck on `Searching for server...`
+ALVR on the headset stuck on `Searching for streamer...`
 ---

 This issue can have multiple causes.
 It is likely that the issue is with the PC ALVR application.
 See below for more specific issues.